The rush of tax season is wrapped up, and you can breathe a sigh of relief.

 5. Provide financial services year-round

-Some tax preparers supplement their income in the off-season by working for another business doing payroll or freelancing tax preparation for businesses who need quarterly tax preparation done.
+Some seasonal tax preparers supplement their income in the off-season by working for another business doing payroll or freelancing tax preparation for businesses who need quarterly tax preparation done.
 It pays your bills, but you rely on others to find business for you.

-Instead, you can stay in touch with your clients and double or triple your clients’ lifetime value by provide financial services like credit repair for tax preparation clients.
+Instead, you can stay in touch with your clients and double or triple your clients’ lifetime value by providing financial services like credit repair for tax preparation clients.
 Credit repair is a low-investment business, and 8 of 10 credit reports have errors--which means most of your clients can greatly benefit from credit repair services!